-Get plenty of bike riding in before the day will help you all a lot.
-You’ll understand each other’s rhythms, the pace you can expect to ride at and you’ll condition your bodies for riding.
-It’s also a great time to practice your communication and learn how to ride comfortably together as a group.
+Get plenty of bike riding in before the event to help build up your muscle memory and confidence.
+This will also help you understand each other’s rhythms, the pace you can expect to ride at and of course, you’ll condition your bodies for riding.
+It’s also a great opportunity to practice your communication on the bike and learn how to ride comfortably together as a group.

 Get the bikes ready

 Before you head out for a family ride, you don’t want annoying mechanical issues holding you back or slowing you down.
 Bikes in regular use need a service every year to replace worn out parts.
 Bikes that haven’t been ridden for ages need a service to replace rusted parts and perished tyres.